-One of the most common household annoyances that homeowners come across is ants.
+One of the most common household annoyances that homeowners come across is ants in the house.
 They show up at different times every year looking for food, water and a place to call home.

 Ants are great scavengers, and as they are so tiny, just a crumb to us is a meal to them.
 They are also very good at sneaking through the tiniest crevice or crack to gain entry into buildings.